MrJadaml/gh-organizer/organization.md

   - 20x Monster [#554-573]

 ### Unused
-#### No need to even bring.
-Could be left at home and out of the box to save space/weight.
+**No need to even bring.
+Could be left at home and out of the box to save space/weight**

 [ Forgotten Circles Expansion Box ]
 - 1x Element infusion board